derat/nup/server/README.md

 address.

 *   `songId` - Integer ID from [Song]'s `SongID` field.
-*   `startTime` - Float seconds since the Unix epoch specifying when playback of the song started.
+*   `startTime` - RFC 3339 string specifying when playback of the song started.
+    Float seconds since the Unix epoch are also accepted.

 ### /presets (GET)